The Accordion Bench/Bed

 The seat cushion can be stored beneath the bed once it's assembled, while the seat-back cushions function as a headboard.

 The bed accordions out smoothly, and the extra legs twist on easily.

 We had planned to use an air mattress on the platform for an ideal space-saving solution.
-But then Wayfair surprised us with this cozy new Nora mattress to try for the guest bed!
+But then we were surprised with the gift of this cozy new Nora mattress to try for the guest bed!
 Since West's narrow closet is almost completely empty, we slide the mattress upright in there for storage when it's not in use.
 Obviously most smalls pace dwellers don't have an empty closet available (ours is empty since this house is used mainly for my parents, West's playroom, and visiting camera crews), so for those folks seeking a compact solution and would prefer to try something other than an inflatable mattress, there are roll-up and folding designs out there.
 Or Tumbleweed & Dandelion can make a version with the folding cushion included!

 The entire set-up worked out better than I'd hoped.
 The bed is a comfortable and sturdy sleeping surface for my parents or our other guests, and there's still plenty of space to navigate the room.
 We don't normally need curtains on these windows, but two white tension rods wait at the ready in the window frames, so I just attach the curtains from West's old nursery nook to give our visitors some privacy.
 Lastly, we slide everything over a couple feet so the front door can open fully.
 Voila!